 A student needing an extension of time beyond the semester will file with the instructor a written application for a grade of "I" (Incomplete) giving reasons for the request.
-The form is available in the Express Center.
+The form is available in the Express Center or on myCSM, Campus Services, Registrar's Office, Forms.
 The student must have achieved a passing grade at the time of application and must have completed the majority of assigned work for the course.
 The student must apply at least two weeks before the end of the semester.
 If extenuating circumstances prevent applying within two weeks, document this on the application and consideration will be given to waive the two-week deadline.
 Some courses do not allow for the grade of Incomplete.